5T33Z0/Clover-Crate/SMBIOS/README.md

 ![SysInfo](https://user-images.githubusercontent.com/76865553/162909344-a6ea67e5-7d3d-47c4-b7af-5610a911d385.png)

-Usually, the `AAPL,slot-name` is generated based on your system's `DSDT` or Device `Properties` in your `config.plist`.
-For macOS to list and categorize PCIe devices, it requires the `Name (_SUN, 0xXX)` field for a device to be present in a inside the `DSDT`, as shown in this example:
+By default, the `AAPL,slot-name` is is injected into macOS by system's `DSDT` or Device `Properties` in your `config.plist`.
+For macOS to list and categorize PCIe devices, it requires the `Name (_SUN, 0xXX)` field for a device to be present inside the `DSDT`, as shown in this example:

 ```swift
 Device (GIGE)